Generic $\mathfrak{gl}_2$-foams, web and arc algebras: Isomorphisms, equivalences and their consequences

 \begin{example} Given a web $u$, then we can associate to it an arc diagram $\cc{u}$ via

-We do not consider any relations on the set of webs.
-Hence, isotopic webs are not equal and there are plenty of webs giving the same arc diagram, but there is a preferred choice of a preimage which defines a split of the map $u\mapsto\cc{u}$ and gives the map $\web(\cdot)$.
+Since we do not consider any relations on the set of webs, isotopic webs are not equal and there are plenty of webs giving the same arc diagram, but there is a preferred choice of a preimage which defines our split $\web({}_-)$.
 An example is

-How this choice of preimage can be made precise is not important in what follows.
-That is, we only need the fact that there is a preferred choice.
-The only thing we additionally note is that this association is parameter independent. \end{example}
+The only thing we need is the existence of this split, and that it is parameter independent. \end{example}

 Moreover, as indicated in \fullref{example:from-webs-to-arc-diagrams}, the set of basis webs

 is always a strict and finite subset of $\CUP(\vec{k})$.
 Now, given $\lambda,\mu\in\Lambda$, let us denote